phunware/maas-mapping-android-sdk/README.md

     }
 }
 ```
-Update you res/values/integers.xml,
+Update your res/values/integers.xml,

-To show these replace `BUILDING_ID` and `INITIAL_FLOOR` with your ids in res/values/integers.xml.
+To show these, replace `BUILDING_ID` and `INITIAL_FLOOR` with your ids in res/values/integers.xml.
 ```xml
     <integer-array name="building_id">
         <item>BUILDING_ID</item>